awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 ## Calculating Convertible Reserved Instances exchanges<a name="riconvertible-exchange-cost"></a>

 Exchanging Convertible Reserved Instances is free\.
-However, you may be required to pay a true\-up cost, which is a prorated upfront cost of the difference between the Convertible Reserved Instances that you had and the Convertible Reserved Instances that you receive from the exchange\.
+However, you might be required to pay a true\-up cost, which is a prorated upfront cost of the difference between the original Convertible Reserved Instances that you had and the new Convertible Reserved Instances that you receive from the exchange\.

 Each Convertible Reserved Instance has a list value\.
 This list value is compared to the list value of the Convertible Reserved Instances that you want in order to determine how many instance reservations you can receive from the exchange\.